Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_languages.md

 `GDScript( doc_gdscript )` is an
 `object-oriented ( https://en.wikipedia.org/wiki/Object-oriented_programming )` and
 `imperative ( https://en.wikipedia.org/wiki/Imperative_programming )`
-programming language built for Godot.
+programming language built for Pandemonium.
 It's made by and for game developers to save you time coding games.
 Its features include:

 - A simple syntax that leads to short files.